 The starting point in developing your survival strategy is for you to be clear on how much you spend.
 That means doing a household budget.
 Now I know that for most people doing a household budget is about as appealing as taking an ice bath in the middle of winter, but if you want to transition successfully from being an employee to running your own business, it just needs to be done.

-I would set-up a spread-sheet (I have created one you could use, which can be found in our Resources page here), but if you’re not comfortable with that, hand written on a piece of paper will work too.
+I would set-up a spread-sheet (I have created one you could use, which can be found in our Resources Page), but if you’re not comfortable with that, hand written on a piece of paper will work too.
 Set up something like this:

 Start with your housing costs – mortgage repayments or rent.
 These are likely to be your largest expense.
 Of course if you’re lucky enough to own your house without a mortgage, well done you, you can skip past this bit.
 Record expenses as either weekly, fortnightly, or monthly, and then tally that to a yearly figure (the sample spread-sheet will do this automatically for you.)